canonical/snapd/CODING.md

 * We use `fmt.Errorf` and `errors.New` as much as possible.

-* Error messages start with lowercase, as they often end up embedded in one another
+* Error messages start with lowercase and not end with a period, as they often end up embedded in one another

 * Error messages should be formulated as *"cannot …"* whenever possible, so avoid *"failed to …"* for example.